jozefpecha/serotonin_receptor_project/README.md

 # serotonin_receptor_project

+This is a mini-project to help me practice/learn data analysis and visualization techniques as well machine learning methods.

 ## Goal
 The goal is to extend on the work done during bachelor thesis project and create a reliable prediction model for 5-HT6 receptor ligands